 - 1. STOP!
-Read the safety information, above. - 2.
-Make sure equipment shutoff valve is fully open.

-- 3. Turn control knob clockwise to the OFF position. - 4.
+Read the safety information, page 11, column 3. - 2.
+Make sure equipment shutoff valve is fully open. - 3.
+Turn control knob clockwise to the OFF position. - 4.
 Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
-Follow "B" in the safety information, column 1.
-If you don't smell gas, go to the next step. - Turn control knob counterclockwise / to the PILOT position.
-Press in control knob for five (5) seconds (see Figure 19).
-Note: You may be running this heater for the first time after booking up to gas supthe first time after hooking up to gas supply.
-If so, the control knob may need to be pressed in for 30 seconds or more.
+Follow "B" in the safety information, page 11, column 3.
+If you don't smell gas, go to the next step. - 5.
+Turn control knob counterclockwise to the PILOT position.
+Press in control knob for five (5) seconds (see Figure 18).

+Note: You may be running this heater for the first time after hooking up to gas supply.
+If so, the control knob may need to be pressed in for 30 seconds or less.
 This will allow air to bleed from the gas system.